 How soon can I get my dream job?

 It’s January.
-Can you get your dream job in 2020?
+Can you get your dream job this year?
 If not, why not?

 First, face the fact that the only thing stopping you is you.
 In his book “The Big Leap,” Gay Hendricks, PhD, says that our delays aren’t due to time constraints or unmanageable schedules.
 Instead, he insists that it’s our internal obstacles that slow us down.

-After passing the IBLCE Exam, start chasing your dream, and ask yourself several questions about whether you’re creating your own obstacles.
+After passing the IBCLC exam, start chasing your dream, and ask yourself several questions about whether you’re creating your own obstacles.
 And, clearly define your dream job.
 If you can’t define, describe, or visualize it, you might never find it.

 How do I renew my IBCLC using CERPs?